 - Morio anzenza – Morio anzenza is a person who has been with you through thick and thin

 - Pekejeng – This word is a coded word for sex

 - Kemboi – I first heard this word on Tiktok; it simply refers to someone who goes to the Middle East for employment and runs from the employer

 - Ngeus – Ngeus is a sheng word that refers to a girl

-- Mechi – Mechi is another coded word used to mean sex it is used by teens
+- Mechi – Mechi is another coded word used to mean sex.
+It is used by teenagers.

 - Tei – Tei is a word used to mean alcohol